-‘Hooks’ are used to engage children in their learning at the beginning of a learning sequence, across many subject areas, through a range of memorable experiences.
-From pupil voice, it is clear children like these and remember them.
+Teachers plan the learning journey in small, engaging steps through a range of memorable experiences and lessons.
+Children are taught the learning journey so that all learning has purpose and children can make links in their learning.
 This supports the development of a love of learning and engagement in the learning process.
 Children are also encouraged to reflect on their learning and to consider what more they know now.

 Small steps in learning, questioning and retrieval enable children to really understand what they are doing and to deepen their understanding.
 Teachers do not move children on in their learning until they are ready to do so.
 Retrieval opportunities are used regularly as part of learning in order for children to revisit learning and to apply it in other contexts.
 All statutory elements of the curriculum are planned for and monitoring is in place to ensure coverage takes place.

 The curriculum is monitored by the curriculum leader, subject leaders and children, through the learning team.
-Books and flipcharts are monitored and pupils are spoken to so that the curriculum can be shaped to meet needs.
+Books and planning documents are monitored and pupils are spoken to so that the curriculum can be shaped to meet needs.